-In 2015, authorities named the suspected gunman as Jalal Aliyev, who is allegedly one of the “titushki” whom Krysin hired, according to reports
+Kiev police opened an investigation into the killing.
+In 2015, authorities named the suspected gunman as Jalal Aliyev, allegedly a “titushki” hired by a man named Yuri Krysin, according to reports.

-On December 8, 2017, Ukraine’s Minister of Interior Arsen Avakov told the BBC Ukrainian Service that some of those involved in the attack on Veremiy, including a man named Yuri Krysin, had been detained.
+On December 8, 2017, Ukrainian Minister of Interior Arsen Avakov told the BBC Ukrainian Service that some of those involved in the attack on Veremiy, including Krysin, had been detained.

 On December 28, 2017, the general prosecutor’s office filed an appeal against the verdict calling it “incorrect” and “insufficient.”